ThePuzzlemaker/blog/src/posts/2021-02-22/calypso-manifesto.md

 end up implementing some of it in Rust, as I do plan to have FFI as a major part of Calypso, or at least the VM behind it, Odysseus.

+## What Calypso is Not Going to Become

+I'm not expecting Calypso to replace Rust or Elixir or JS or Python or, well, really anything.
+It's not created with that in mind--it *definitely* isn't a systems language and probably won't have as good concurrency as Elixir (though I hope I can make concurrency work pretty well).

+I'm hoping Calypso can be used to make applications that could otherwise be made in Rust or Elixir but I'm not expecting it to singlehandedly replace the entirety of those languages.
+That's just not a goal for it.

+Calypso will probably not be as fast as Rust or Elixir either.
+It's intended to be simple, so it will definitely compile faster than Rust but I'm not expecting it to particularly rival performance of either language.
+It may be about as fast as Elixir as some point, but as a non-systems language it's definitely not going to rival Rust's performance without JIT (which I currently don't have plans for).

+## Updates

+2021/02/22: Added "What Calypso is Not Going To Become" section

 [cal-gh]: https://github.com/calypso-lang/calypso
 [Rust]: https://rust-lang.org
 [Elixir]: https://elixir-lang.org